kumahq/kuma-website/app/_src/guides/builtin-gateway.md

 {"counter":3271,"zone":"local","err":null}%
 ```

-Note that we're using `-k` as we have used a self-signed certificate.
+Note that we're using `--insecure` as we have used a self-signed certificate.

 ## Next steps